 These agreements can be between you and your customers, employees, suppliers or distributors, and are usually formalised by writing legally binding contracts between the parties involved.

 Unfortunately, all too often when things start to go wrong we see businesses suddenly take an in depth look at their agreements only to find that they have an legally unenforceable contract or the agreement they signed doesn't cover what everyone thought it did.

-It doesn't matter what kind of formal transaction it is, whether it's an employee contract, partnership agreement, purchase order, or any other business arrangement, the agreement must be recognised legally by the courts for it to be enforceable if someone were to challenge it.
+It doesn't matter what kind of formal transaction it is, whether it's an employee contract, partnership agreement, purchase order, or terms of business with a customer, the agreement must be recognised legally by the courts for it to be enforceable if someone were to challenge it.

 This is why it's important to understand the key components of a legally binding contract when drafting an agreement.

 Legally binding contracts must include a 'bargain'.
 This is to say one party doing something in exchange for the other party doing something else; which is typically paying money.

 But the exchange could also be exchanging services if money is not involved.
 The consideration has to be significant, but it does not necessarily need to be adequate.
 There is no law saying that a bargain must be of equal value, just that it must have some value.

 Insufficient consideration could be when a contract allows for one party to avoid damages for failing to fulfil their end of the bargain which isn't mirrored by the other party.

 Top industries for contract claims & disputesIACCM study on the Most Negotiated Terms & Conditions